estherfernandesb/estherfernandesb/README.md

 😄 Pronouns: She/her

-🌱Currently, I'm focused on diving into the back-end area, so I'm studying a lot of Java, SQL, Ruby, and other languages.
+🌱Currently, I'm focused on diving into the back-end area, so I'm studying a lot of Java, SQL, and other languages.
 I spent a long time working with illustration—six years of dedication.
 Now, I've decided to embark on this journey into programming.🌱

 <div>